Manueldavis1999/manueldavis/README.md

 ## Advantages of On-Premises Storage

 • Operate without Internet: One of the major upsides to on-premises storage is that it does not require users to have an internet connection to access data.
+On-premises servers will provide you with an internal network that is accessible anytime, no matter your internet connection.

+• Lower monthly internet costs: If your business doesn't rely on the internet or cloud based services, you may no need to pay for such a high speed connection.
+For those with on-premises storage, the need for a strong connection with fast download speeds is reduced even further.